Find out 10 Ways to Increase Profits on Your Supermarket’s Promotions Plan:

 - Against each of the supermarket’s competitor’s promotions mark whether you think they are aiming for 1.
 More shoppers, 2.
 Shoppers to buy more each trip, or 3.
 Shoppers to buy more regularly, and then check against the market data to see whether they are achieving their aim.

 9. Do You Need a New Mechanic?

 Considering that most supermarket’s promotions plans are a mirror image of last year, it is probably fair to assume that each promotion is a mirror image and that we trust the mechanics we have always used, ‘3 for 2′, ’50p off’, etc., but are there other mechanics that might yield a better result?
 It is worth trialling a new mechanic, like ‘Buy one get one free’.

 At the risk of being shut out in the cold and never let back into retail – Might ‘No promotions’ be the answer?
 There are some categories that have proven to only cannibalise promotions, whatever they do.
 Just moving money around the category.
 Total category promotions or themes might do better.
 For example, the delicatessen counter needs to grab the attention of shoppers that pass by and a half price ham might do the trick, but the shopper is probably likely just to buy the half price ham, and rather than buying it on pre-pack.
 Might a ‘free sampling’, ‘test our service’, or ‘spend over £10 and get a …’, work better?
 At the very least it is worth trying before week after week just moving money around the category.

-Learn even more about promotions on our Category Management Training.
+Learn even more about promotions on our Category Management Training or our e learning Category Management courses.
 Ideal for Category Managers, Account Managers and anyone that is responsible for driving category growth.